comunica/rdf-streaming-store.js/README.md

   console.log("store has ended second call");
 });

-// All the listener will be called in the order they have been added store.end();
+// All the listeners will be called in the order they have been added store.end();
 // Will return true
 store.hasEnded();